Editor's note: Updated 4/14/19

-Season 7 of the biggest television event in history has officially begun.
-And after years of waiting, Daenarys finally crossed the narrow sea (took her long enough - everyone else in Game of Thrones has only done it five or six times in the interim).
+The final season of the biggest television event in history has officially begun.
+And after years of waiting, Game of Thrones is almost over.

 That makes it a perfect time to make the strongholds of Skyrim feel a little more like Winterfell with some killer mods!
 Here we look at 10 of the best current mods available to give Skyrim a proper Game Of Thrones feel, from adding in followers based off the show to new armor and weapons and even a direwolf mount.

 Easily the biggest and most ambitious Song Of Ice And Fire universe mod that arrived for Skyrim was the "Game Of Thrones Adaptation," which you'll note is conspicuously absent.
 That's because the original version is no longer available while the modder puts together a new, updated edition that has been in the works for a good long time now.
 Fingers crossed it gets finished soon!